Rotorua Airport

-Rotorua Airport (Taunga Rererangi o Rotorua) is an airport in Rotorua, New Zealand.
-It is located on Te Ngae Road (SH30) in the suburb of Rotokawa, approximately 6 km north east of Rotorua CBD.
-The terminal consists of a two-storey building with six tarmac gates and is home to a cafe, book store and conference room.
-There are general aviation hangars located to both the north and the south of the main terminal, as well as an avgas pump at the southern end of the apron.
-The airport's main runway (18R/36L) is 2114m long and is sealed with asphalt.
-There is also a shorter grass runway (18L/36R) which runs parallel to the main runway, although the proximity of the two runways means that they can't be used simultaneously.
+Rotorua Airport (Taunga Rererangi o Rotorua) is an airport in Rotorua, New Zealand, located on Te Ngae Road (SH30) in the suburb of Rotokawa, approximately 6 km north east of Rotorua CBD.
+The terminal consists of a two-storey building with six tarmac gates and is home to a cafe, book store and conference room, followed by general aviation hangars located to both the north and the south of the main terminal with an avgas pump at the southern end of the apron.
+The airport's main runway (18R/36L) is 2114m long and is sealed with asphalt, accompanied with a shorter grass runway (18L/36R) which runs parallel to the main runway, although the proximity of the two runways means that they can't be used simultaneously.

-Currently, the airport is served by Air New Zealand's regional subsidiaries with flights to Auckland, Wellington and Christchurch.
-A number of charter and scenic airlines also operate from the airport on a regular basis.
-In the past, the airport has been served by a number of airlines on domestic routes including Ansett New Zealand, Origin Pacific Airways and Qantas.
-Qantas services were withdrawn in 2009 when Jetstar took over domestic flying from its parent.
-The airport received international services for the first time in December 2009 when Air New Zealand began flights from Sydney, although this service ended in April 2015 due to lack of demand.
+Currently, the airport is served by Air New Zealand's regional subsidiaries with flights to Auckland, Wellington and Christchurch, as well as a number of charter and scenic airlines also operate on a regular basis.
+In the past, the airport has been served by a number of airlines on domestic routes including Ansett New Zealand, Origin Pacific Airways and Qantas, the third of which were withdrawn in 2009 when Jetstar took over domestic flying from its parent.
+The airport received international services for the first time in December 2009 when Air New Zealand began flights from Sydney, although this service eventually ended in April 2015 partially due to its proximity to other airports such as Hamilton.